Yijia-Xiao/Yijia-Xiao.github.io/_pages/about.md

 I apply for Computer Science and Computational Biology PhD program starting from 2022 fall.

-Attention is a scarce resource, so here is a [concise summary](https://yijia-xiao.github.io/files/research-2021.pdf) of my research in 2021.
+Attention is a scarce resource, so here is a <a href="https://yijia-xiao.github.io/files/research-2021.pdf" style="color:red;">concise summary</a> of my research in 2021.

 <!-- ([attention economy](https://en.wikipedia.org/wiki/Attention_economy)). -->

 ## Research Interests